NNNvD/DUE/Net steps for developing the DUE we.md

 If you want these split into **GitHub Project** items with dependencies, I can output a CSV or a GitHub Projects (v2) `gql` script as well.

+---

+## Recommendations to cover gaps & risks

+- **Spam and abuse controls:** Expand the comment workstream to require a honeypot plus at least one bot-mitigation (e.g., hCaptcha/Turnstile, IP/user-agent throttling, or short-term submission quotas).
+Log rejected submissions and surface an admin-visible queue for false positives.
+- **Privacy and data handling:** Define retention and access rules for commenter contact info (e.g., store minimal fields, encrypt at rest, redact after publication or `N` days).
+Add a short privacy notice near the form clarifying use and retention.
+- **Observability:** Add minimal telemetry for the comment pipeline (function errors, validation failures, PR creation latency) and client errors (comment widget load/submit failures).
+Alert on sustained failures so moderators know when to switch to a fallback intake.
+- **Search and comments performance budgets:** Set bundle-size and latency targets for search and comments (e.g., search index ≤ `X` KB gzipped; giscus/scripts lazy-loaded; countdown updates throttled).
+Prefer pagination or top-N results when the index grows to keep time-to-interact fast on low-end devices.
+- **CI minimums:** In the CI alignment item, explicitly retain the checks that guard quality: build, word-range/word-count verification, a11y/SEO linters (axe/lighthouse), and any schema/meta validators.
+Only remove flows tied to public authoring.
+- **Countdown reliability:** Specify a consistent time source (UTC) and refresh cadence; handle deadline edits by reading from data on each render and scheduling client updates.
+Provide an accessible text fallback when JavaScript is disabled or when time drift is detected.
+- **Versioning policy:** Document how essay versions increment (e.g., patch for typo/a11y fixes, minor for content additions, major for structural rewrites) and tie it to release notes.
+Enforce via a small checklist in PR templates or a lint that blocks inconsistent version bumps.